Tom Hardy's final ever audition lasted just 30 seconds

-Director Ed Blum has recalled the time Tom Hardy got the part in one of his films after a 30-second audition – rumoured to be his last before hitting the big time.
+Director Ed Blum has recalled the time Tom Hardy got the part in one of his films after a 30-second audition, rumoured to be his last before hitting the big time.
+In the movie industry, it is less common for high-profile actors to audition for roles.

 Blum, who cast Hardy in 2006 romcom Scenes of a Sexual Nature, told NME that he was so impressed with Hardy that the decision about his casting took less than a minute.